Pharnext Holds Shareholders Meeting and Appoints Dr. James Kuo to Renewed Board of Directors

-PARIS, France, June 20, 2022, 08:30 am CET - Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces that at its Annual General Meeting ("AGM") on Friday June 17th all key resolutions proposed by the Pharnext Board of Directors (the "Board") were adopted.
+PARIS, FRANCE / ACCESSWIRE / June 20, 2022 / Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces that at its Annual General Meeting ("AGM") on Friday June 17th all key resolutions proposed by the Pharnext Board of Directors (the "Board") were adopted.

 Quorum was established at 26,46% and 26 shareholders were present, represented or voted by correspondence.
 Of note, Pharnext shareholders approved the financial accounts for year ended December 31, 2021 and authorized the Board to proceed with: